“The news of the resurrection is not a disclosure of human potential.” – Fleming Rutledge

 After a lifetime of observing my own failures, a nation’s collective failures, and our utter incapacity to grasp how nearly impossible it is to change even small things that we don’t like about ourselves let alone other people, I like hearing about a merciful savior.

 If I am my only hope, there is no hope.
-None.

 I think we are supposed to rest in this discomfort during the season of Lent.
 While we are capable of profound acts of love, those most often occur when we recognize and have mercy on the helpless state of another because we recognize the same condition in ourselves.
 We don’t reach out because we are nicer, better people.
 We reach out because we recognize a mutual need for one another.

 Some people live through whole seasons of hopelessness.
 Some entire lives are saturated in it and not for lack of faith or because they just weren’t trying hard enough.
 It is our lack that draws us toward one another and toward God.
+When hope runs out, faith becomes desperate.

 In the church, we are often framing prayer as something that only awful, pathetic people need.
 We hide it away in dark back corners like we are apologizing for offering something so outdated, sad, and useless.
 In a building with a cross on it, we often talk about saving ourselves relegating Jesus to a background character (but still such an important minor character!) in our perfect victory march of “Transformation!”
 TM.
 The way that most American Christians seem to distance themselves from the cultural shame of needing a savior, is through the constant use of variations around that specific theme.
 In framing ourselves as saviors we isolate ourselves from the very thing that draws us into relationships with God and others.